stytchauth/stytch-node-magic-links/README.md

    your [Stytch dashboard](https://stytch.com/dashboard/api-keys).
 2. Add `http://localhost:4567/authenticate` (the `PORT` set in `.env`) as a valid sign-up and login URL on your [Stytch dashboard](https://stytch.com/dashboard/redirect-urls).
+3. Run `npm i`
-3. Run `npm start`
+4. Run `npm start`
-4. Visit `http://localhost:4567` and login with your email.
+5. Visit `http://localhost:4567` and login with your email.
 Then check for the Stytch email and click the sign in button.
 You should be signed in!